anonymous7483/fire-event-detection-dataset/README.md

 There should now be a folder named "wav" with the audio source files in the working directory.

 ## Prepare data
 This will create a HDF5 file with the prepared dataset, by default using the path "./wav" for the audio source files.
+This can take a while.

     python prepare_data.py